ApiLogicServer/Docs/docs/index.md

         * Deploy: **containerize** your project - deploy on-premise or to the cloud <span style="background-color:Azure;">(Azure, AWS, etc)</span>.

-        * *Flexible as a framework, Faster then Low Code for Admin Apps*
+        * *Flexible as a framework, Faster than Low Code for Admin Apps*

     3. ***Declare* security and multi-table constraint/derivation logic**, using **declarative spreadsheet-like rules**.
 Addressing the backend *half* of your system, logic consists of rules, extensible with Python event code.